fdformula/FiniteDifferenceFormula.jl/README.md

 #### Output

 Each function returns a tuple, (n, points, [k[1], k[2], ..., k[stop-start+1]], m) where n, points, k[:] and m are described below.
-With the information, you may generate formulas for any programming language of your choice.
+With the information, you may generate functions for any programming language of your choice.

 While 'compute' may fail to find a formula using the points, others try to find one, if possible,